 Today, with a wish to fish, we hire a local with a dugout canoe.
 Almost immediately things turn tense as a hefty crocodile plunges off the river bank beside us.
 Our primitive fishing gear is a barbless hook created from a piece of wire, and a few feet of nylon line tied to a small tree branch.
-However, in the teeming river we easily catch many red-bellied piranhas, that before we arrived, obviously had alternate plans for the day.
+However, in the teeming river we easily catch many red-bellied piranhas that before we arrived, obviously had alternate plans for the day.
 It doesn’t take us long to realize we are definite non-starters for any river skinny-dipping!

-Our skinny hollowed out log contains a few inches of rain water from a recent shower and piranhas being flipped into the bottom are in a frenzy.
+Our skinny hollowed out log contains a few inches of rain water from a recent shower, and piranhas being flipped into the bottom are in a frenzy.
 To the amusement of our grinning guide, Christine and I repeatedly throw our feet up in the air, performing our own Canadian version of the ‘Riverdance’ whenever one of the jaw-gnashing piranhas skitters past!
-First we had hoped the fish would be biting, but now we’re hoping the opposite; as pound for pound the fierce carnivore’s bite force is three times stronger than an alligator’s!
+First we hoped the fish would be biting, but now are hoping just the opposite; as pound for pound the fierce carnivore’s bite force is three times stronger than an alligator’s!

 Insect life in here in the jungle is astounding, with multitudes of tropical butterflies the size of our hand fluttering about like self-propelled flowers; and some of the biggest, most badass bugs I’ve ever seen.
 My inner Tarzan is thriving!
 Tonight, with the aid of a kerosene lantern, Christine is writing in her journal when a gargantuan bug thug, looking like a tree branch, drops off the hut’s thatched roof onto the table she’s sitting at, and creepily crawls towards her.
 She lets out an ear-piercing shriek, as it would seem that giving up all her creature comforts for just plain creatures is not all that appealing to dear Miss Chris!

 Dawn is announced by a squawking pandemonium of parrots, and we ready ourselves for a jungle jaunt to try and reach the primitive Yagua tribe.
 With the unbounded possibilities that come with being in a rainforest, we’ve hired a guide and are armed with machetes, ready to chop at any indication of threat.
 Impressive vines cling like petrified pythons to the awesome forest trees struggling towards the sky, all but blocking out the blazing sun.
-Heavily laden leaf-cutter ants form a scurrying green highway marching across the jungle floor in front of us on a mission back to the nest with their recently harvested foliage.
+Heavily laden leaf-cutter ants form a scurrying green highway as they march across the jungle floor in front of us on a mission back to the nest with their recently harvested foliage.

 Suddenly we come upon the meager village, and it’s a scene worthy of an outbreak of exclamation marks!!
 Outside straw huts built on stilts, bare-breasted Yagua women with faces smeared in red paint, and straw-skirted men, stare at us statue-still.
 Pet monkeys ricochet around the camp, and staked out in the sun to dry is a gorgeous jaguar skin; a kill made by the tribe yesterday!
 My wide-eyed adventurer sidekick and I are wonderstruck by the primitive sights, and the fact we’re actually in a jungle shared with jaguars.

-The village chief, wearing a feathered headdress and blowgun in hand, wanders out to greet the ‘outsiders’.
-We present him with a small gift before entering the village.
+The village chief, wearing a feathered headdress and blowgun in hand, wanders out to greet the ‘outsiders’ and we present him with a small gift before entering the village.
 It’s fascinating to see the Yagua, who are only about four feet tall, carrying the six-foot blowguns so desperately relied on in their hunter-gatherer way of life.
-We learn the blowgun darts are sharpened using piranha teeth, and then dipped into a poison called ‘curare’ which paralyzes prey upon impact, allowing hunters to then move in finish the kill.
+We learn the blowgun darts are sharpened using piranha teeth, and then dipped into a poison called ‘curare’ which paralyzes prey upon impact, allowing hunters to then move in and finish the kill.

-Seeing me intrigued with the blowgun, the chief decides to demonstrate his marksmanship with the blowgun.
-With more control than an episode of ‘Get Smart’, he takes aim at a canary-sized bird perched about 40 feet up one of the trees, and with cheeks swollen like a foraging chipmunk, his energetic exhalation into the gun launches a dart that remarkably strikes the bird, dropping it to the ground as dead as a smoked oyster.
+Seeing me intrigued with the blowgun, the chief decides to demonstrate his marksmanship with it.
+With more control than an episode of ‘Get Smart’, he takes aim at a canary-sized bird perched about 40 feet up one of the trees, and with cheeks swollen like a foraging chipmunk, his energetic exhalation into the gun launches a dart that remarkably strikes the bird, dropping it to the ground, as dead as a smoked oyster.

-Christine and I are given the opportunity to try the blowgun, but we may as well be trying to catch a mosquito with chopsticks!
-Our embarrassing ineptitude proves there’s zero doubt that we would quickly starve to death if forced to rely on this weapon as a source to gather food.
-The primitive Yagua appear genuinely happy and in harmony with their environment, and we’re most grateful for the opportunity of spending time with the tribe before their culture is permanently altered by changes sure to come.
+We are given the opportunity to try the blowgun, but we may as well be trying to catch a mosquito with chopsticks!
+Our embarrassing ineptitude proves we would quickly starve to death if forced to rely on this weapon as a source to gather food.
+The primitive Yagua appear genuinely happy and in harmony with their environment, and we’re most grateful for the opportunity of our time spent with the fascinating tribe.

 Vacating the jungle, we travel back along the Amazon River to Iquitos aboard an old river boat with all the speed of a sedated tree sloth.
-The withering heat and perpetual perspiration are taking a toll and Christine is wilted on the rusted deck, while I’m drooped over the rails like a melted Dali clock, chumming the water with the contents of my stomach!
+The withering heat and perpetual perspiration are taking a toll.
+Christine is wilted on the rusted deck while I’m drooped over the rails like a melted Dali clock, chumming the water with the contents of my stomach!
 It’s now abundantly clear that we two are through with Peru!

-After a stop in the city of Tabatinga in Brazil to sort out visas for Columbia, we’re squished into a scuffed and misfiring VW bug.
+Stopping in the city of Tabatinga in Brazil to sort out visas for Columbia, we are squished into a scuffed and misfiring VW bug.
 The yahoo driver takes us off-road on a cross country shortcut to the Columbia border.
-The alarming, liver-loosening shakes and thuds of the rutted fields cause the kangarooing car to stall out twice and the passenger door to repeatedly burst open during our cartoonish car conveyance!
+The alarming, liver-loosening shakes and thuds of the rutted fields causes the kangarooing car to stall out twice, with the passenger door repeatedly bursting open during our cartoonish car conveyance!

 The river trading post of Leticia in Columbia is a hub for contraband and cocaine.
-This, plus the town’s sullen citizens and hellacious 40 degree heat puts the kibosh on us staying, and we travel on to the much maligned boil on the ass of Columbia, and murder capital of the world; Bogata.
-Other than hearing the sound of gunshots on the night of my birthday things are uneventful, which in this case is a very good thing!
+Combined with the town’s sullen citizens and hellacious 40 degree heat, it puts the kibosh on staying.
+We travel on to the much maligned boil on the ass of Columbia, and murder capital of the world; Bogata.
+On my birthday we hear the sound of shots fired near our modest hotel; but only hearing gunshots, in this city, is a pretty good day!

-Waiting at the airport for a flight to Barranquilla, four security men abruptly hustle us off into to a back room to perform a forensic search of our backpacks, breaking a few items while rummaging for drugs.
-Seemingly disappointed at coming up empty, they put us against the wall for an insulting pat down.
+Waiting at the airport for a flight to Barranquilla, four security men abruptly hustle us off into to a back room to perform a forensic search of our backpacks.
+Breaking a few items while rummaging for drugs and seemingly disappointed at coming up empty, they put us against the wall for an insulting pat down.
 We later learn our routing through Leticia, Bogata, and Baranquilla, is the major cocaine smuggling route in South America!
 Hmm, I would appear my planning for this trip has been somewhat less than extensive!

-Our flight through an angry lightning storm has us biting our nails down to the quick, and upon landing in Barranquilla, our fatiguing day is further downgraded, learning our next flight has been cancelled because the plane is ‘broken’.
-Simultaneously rolling our eyeballs so far into the top of our heads we can see our hair roots, we scramble to locate a bus bound for the larger city of Cartagena, and will try getting out from there.
+Our flight through an angry lightning storm has us biting our nails down to the quick, and upon landing in Barranquilla, our fatiguing day is further downgraded learning our next flight has been cancelled because the plane is ‘broken’.
+Simultaneously rolling our eyeballs so far into the top of our heads we can see our hair roots, we scramble to locate a bus bound for the larger city of Cartagena, and will try departing from there.

 Both of us are now sick and at the mercy of our bowels courtesy of parasitic entities partying in our guts, but at least we’ve made it to the old walled city of Cartagena.
 With our tolerance of South America at an all-time low, we learn we must wait two more days for an available flight out of Columbia.
 Never will a departure been more welcomed, as frankly, we’re thinking of ways to have the grey matter in our craniums laundered to cleanse our memories of this screwed up country, notorious for its cocaine, cartels, and chaos.

-With South America now favorably in our jet stream, and weary of our arduous adventures, we’re on our way to convalesce in Costa Rica, in Central America.
-This turns out to be a spot on place for a transfusion of sanity; but alas, a story which will have to wait until another day!
+With South America now favorably in our jet stream, and weary of our arduous adventures, we’re on our way to convalesce in Costa Rica, seeking a friendly place for a transfusion of sanity!

 Reflecting on travels in South America, Christine and I both agree that it is a splendid place for intrepid adventure; providing one is prepared for the emotional turbulence involved.
 We feel fortunate to have encountered some truly extraordinary lands, people, and cultures.
 More importantly, the hardships experienced on this jangled journey have allowed us the opportunity of learning a great deal about each other as well as ourselves.
 I believe we are both better people for having met the challenge.